barry-ha/Griduino/docs/USERS_GUIDE.md

 For hobbyists interested in a deep dive, [docs/PROGRAMMING.md](https://github.com/barry-ha/Griduino/blob/master/docs/PROGRAMMING.md) has complete Arduino IDE setup and programming instructions.

+# Support

+Please browse our public group forum at [groups.io/g/Griduino/](https://groups.io/g/Griduino/)

+Join our group to hear about upgrades, new software, ask questions, share your experience and suggest features.

 # 6. Disclaimer

 The information provided is for general education and entertainment.
 We hope you learn from this and enjoy your hobbies in a safe manner with all this new and interesting GPS information available at a glance.
 We take no responsibility for your assembly and construction, nor for how you use these devices.